 Back angle recline is the adjustment in angle of the back of the chair, whilst the body of the chair remains stationary.
 It is measured as the angle of the back from the seat surface where the patient sits.

+Great question.
 Back angle recline can be used for comfort and to redistribute pressure.
-It is a crucial that the back angle of the chair matches the hip angle of the client.
-If the back angle does not match the hip angle the client will slide from the chair and this will cause sacral sitting or Posterior Pelvic Tilt.
-Guidelines recommend that seated individuals be re positioned every 2 hours to redistribute pressure and off load high pressure areas.
+It is crucial that the back angle of the chair matches the hip angle of the client to prevent them from falling into an improper seating position.
+If the back angle does not match the hip angle, the client might slide from the chair, which could cause sacral sitting or a Posterior Pelvic Tilt.
+Guidelines recommend that seated individuals be re-positioned every 2 hours to redistribute pressure and off load high pressure areas.

-Recline on its own can cause sliding from the chair in clients who have poor postural control, thus increasing shear and friction.
+Recline on its own can cause sliding from a chair for clients that have poor postural control, thus increasing shear and friction.
 It is recommended that Tilt in Space is used in conjunction with Recline for this group of clients.

-I never recommend a recline only chair for clients who are unstable and have poor postural control.
+As a rule of thumb, I never recommend a recline-only chair for clients who are unstable and have poor postural control.

-The Seating Matters Phoenix™, Sorrento™, Bariatric Sorrento™ Atlanta™ and Monaco™ chairs have back angle recline adjustment.
-This feature can be temporarily locked at a specific angle, depending on the patient’s needs, to limit improper adjustment, and easily re-engaged to adjust the angle required.
+The Seating Matters Phoenix™, Sorrento™, Bariatric Sorrento™ Atlanta™, Milano™ and Monaco™ chairs all have back angle recline adjustment.
+This feature can be temporarily locked at a specific angle, depending on the patient’s needs.
+This will limit improper adjustment and allow for easy adjustment as required.

-To find out more about back angle recline click here to watch a short video.
+To find out more about back angle recline click here.

 What Is Tilt in Space?

-A 45° tilt is needed for those patients who are at a greater risk of pressure ulcers, and proves an effective angle for weight shift and pressure management.
+A 45° tilt is needed for patients who are at a greater risk of pressure ulcers and proves an effective angle for weight shift and pressure management.

 The Seating Matters Sorrento™ and Phoenix™ chairs have the option of increased tilt in space to a maximum of 45° with built-in back recline adjustment.

-- We have Internal Seating Specialists available to answer your questions at any time also, please contact us by phone, email or using the live chat feature.
+- Speaking to our Internal Seating Specialists.
+Trained by me and available to answer your questions at any time.
+Please contact us by phone, email or using the live chat feature on your browser.